TolulopeOyejide/Data_Science_Project_6/README.md

 # Color Detection With Python

-In this project, I develop a Color Detection System to detect color green from any object using Open CV.
+In this project, I develop a Color Detection System to detect color 'green' from any object using Open CV.

 ### Project Steps